DOI-USGS/ISIS3/CONTRIBUTING.md

 ## How can I contribute?

 ### Redmine Issues
+Redmine is our ticket tracking tool.
 If you have a question about, a problem with, or a suggestion for ISIS3, please read our [Guidelines for reporting Redmine issues](https://isis.astrogeology.usgs.gov/fixit/projects/isis/wiki/Guidelines_for_Reporting_Issues).
 Once you have read that please [submit](https://isis.astrogeology.usgs.gov/fixit/projects/isis/issues/new) a Redmine issue.

-### Working on an existing issue or enhancement
+### Working on an issue or enhancement
+1. Find a issue or enhancement that you want to work on.
+Check Redmine [issues](https://isis.astrogeology.usgs.gov/fixit/projects/isis/issues) to see if there has been a ticket reported about it.
+If one does not exist that addresses what you want to work on, make a ticket.
-1. Assign the Redmine issue to yourself.
+2. Assign the Redmine issue to yourself.
 If you don't have the permission to do this, please make a note on the issue indicating that you would like to work on it.
-2. Propose a solution on the redmine issue.
+3. Propose a solution on the redmine issue.
-3. Work with an ISIS3 developer, the issue reporter, and any other interested parties to get feedback on your solution.
+4. Work with an ISIS3 developer, the issue reporter, and any other interested parties to get feedback on your solution.
 This may be an iterative process.
-4. Add an [impact statement](https://isis.astrogeology.usgs.gov/fixit/projects/isis/wiki/Impact_Statement) to the redmine issue.
+5. Add an [impact statement](https://isis.astrogeology.usgs.gov/fixit/projects/isis/wiki/Impact_Statement) to the redmine issue.
 If you don't have the permission to do this, please make a note on the issue with the impact statement.
-5. Make the changes on your fork of the ISIS3 main GitHub repo.
+6. Make the changes on your fork of the ISIS3 main GitHub repo.
 Follow the [Code Base Contribution Guidelines](#code-base-contribution-guidelines).
-6. Follow the Developer's Checklist to ensure your changes are ready for review.
+7. Follow the Developer's Checklist to ensure your changes are ready for review.
-7. Make a pull request.
+8. Make a pull request.
 Include the redmine issue number in the title of the pull request.
 Use the "Fixes #0000" format.
-8. Work with your code reviewer, tester, and reporter to improve your changes.
+9. Work with your code reviewer, tester, and reporter to improve your changes.
 Your pull request will not be merged in until all parties approve the changes.
-9. Check in your test data.
+10. Check in your test data.
 If you are an outside contributer, work with your code reviewer to ensure your tests and test data get checked in.

 ### Working on a new issue or enhancement
 1. Please create a [Redmine issue](#redmine-issues).